Unquenched Charmonium and Beyond

-Nevertheless, in our view, such $D$ loop mechanism can absolutely be viewed as an important application of the unquenched effect.
+Nevertheless, in our view, such $D$ loop mechanism \changelabel{can be viewed as a direct application} of the unquenched effect.
 Since the fully charmed tetraquark states are observed in the di-$J/\psi$ spectrum, it is natural to image that in the experimental detector, the amount of charmonia is extremely abundant.
 These charmonia, especially the ones above the open-charm threshold, may have large probabilities to oscillate between itself and a pair of charmed mesons in the unquenched picture.
-Thus, there indeed exists environment for the happening of such a mechanism, and the contribution of it may be not negligible.
-Guided by this motivation, Ref.~\cite{Huang:2024jin} proposed a new mechanism for the interactions between charmonia, where both the charmonia can oscillate into a pair of charmed mesons, and light mesons can exchange between these intermediate charmed mesons, as in Fig.~\ref{fig:huangdiagram}.
+Thus, there indeed exists environment for the happening of such a mechanism, and the contribution of it may be not negligible. \changelabel{In addition, the appearance of the light sea quarks makes the exchanges of light hadrons, which have much larger interaction range, possible between these charmonia.
+Furthermore, such a kind of oscillation has already becomes a hadronic-scale process, which may further enlarge the interaction space.
+Thus, guided} by this motivation, Ref.~\cite{Huang:2024jin} proposed a new mechanism for the interactions between charmonia, where both the charmonia can oscillate into a pair of charmed mesons, and light mesons can exchange between these intermediate charmed mesons, as in Fig.~\ref{fig:huangdiagram}.
 At this time, due to conservation of $C$-parity, the exchanged light mesons can only be $\eta$ and $\sigma$.
 In addition, due to the heavy quark symmetry, all the coupling constants can be previously determined.